originphp/website/source/docs/development/testing.md

 ## Testing Middleware

-In the example below you will test Middleware, which sets the response body to foo.
+In the example below you will test Middleware which sets the response body to foo.

 ```php
 namespace App\Test\Middleware;